The Benefits of Collagen: Should You Add It to Your Diet?

 Collagen Decline and Skin Aging

-As we get older, the body’s collagen production slows down, and existing collagen starts to break down.
-This leads to a loss of skin elasticity and the formation of fine lines and wrinkles.
-In fact, studies have shown that collagen levels in the skin can decrease by as much as 1% per year after the age of 20.
+As the years pass, the body’s collagen production slows while existing collagen begins to break down more quickly.
+This imbalance leads to a weaker dermal structure, causing a loss of skin elasticity and the formation of fine lines and wrinkles.
+As mentioned, this process can start as early as our 20s, making proactive support even more important.

 Boosting Collagen for Healthier Skin

-Moreover, research has demonstrated that taking collagen supplements can improve skin elasticity, hydration, and even reduce the appearance of wrinkles.
-One study found that participants who took a daily collagen supplement experienced a significant increase in skin elasticity after just 4 weeks.
+Furthermore, clinical research has shown that taking collagen supplements can directly improve skin elasticity, boost hydration, and reduce the appearance of wrinkles.
+One notable study found that participants taking a daily collagen supplement saw a significant improvement in skin elasticity in as little as four weeks.

 How Collagen Supplements Can Improve Joint Function